Google Cloud Load Balancers

 And you need to attach the NEG to the backend service:

-gcloud compute backend-services add-backend my-gloo-edge-nlb-backend-service \
+gcloud compute backend-services add-backend my-gloo-gateway-nlb-backend-service \

---network-endpoint-group=my-gloo-edge-nlb \
+--network-endpoint-group=my-gloo-gateway-nlb \

 --balancing-mode CONNECTION \